johnhenry/fileable/readme.md

 ### directive: FILE

-The FILE is used to create files.
+The FILE directive is used to create files.

 See the above File component for an example.